annashipman/annashipman.github.io/_posts/2020-06-06-mod-wsgi-hello-world.md

 ## Running it in daemon mode

-It's recommended that you run it in daemon mond, because otherwise it is in 'embedded mode' which requires a restart to Apache whenever you change the `mod_wsgi` configuration.
+It's recommended that you run it in daemon mode, because otherwise it is in 'embedded mode' which requires a restart to Apache whenever you change the `mod_wsgi` configuration.

 For that, you need to set `WSGIDaemonProcess` and `WSGIProcessGroup`.
 Here is what I did, but you can [read more on the `mod_wsgi` docs](https://modwsgi.readthedocs.io/en/develop/user-guides/quick-configuration-guide.html#delegation-to-daemon-process).